tytydraco/yessleep/out/I_work_at_a_convenience_store_One_of_my_regulars_is_terrifying_.md

 “Sure thing.”

 She handed me a twenty and two fives.
-I could feel her looking me up and down, but I ignored it as a rang her up.
+I could feel her looking me up and down, but I ignored it as I rang her up.

 “What happened to you, if you don’t mind me asking?”
 She said finally, as if she’d mustered up the courage.
 She pulled the hood of her sweatshirt up over her greasy hair as if she had to hide after giving in to her curiosity.